MiguelCastillo/Brackets-InteractiveLinter/README.md

 ### Configuration

-Interactive Linter can be configured via Brackets preferences system.
-You can specify which linter to run for each language independently.
-The settings can be set in the global `brackets.json` or in your project specific `.brackets.json`.
+Interactive Linter can be configured via Brackets preferences system, and settings can be set in the global `brackets.json` or in your project specific `.brackets.json`.
+Some settings are applied at run time, which eliminates the need to restart Brackets for your changes to take effect.

-Changes take effect immediately.
-So, if you change the javascript linter from `jshint` to `eslint` via `brackets.json` or `.brackets.json`, the linter will be switched at run time, which eliminates the need to restart Brackets.
+#### Linter per language [run time]

+You can specify which linter to run for each language independently, and changes are applied at run time.

 This is what a configuration looks like to specify `eslint` as your javascript linter.